Flood Advisory issued for Campbell, Scott by NWS - NewsBreak

 weather.gov

-Flood Watch issued for Bath, Bell, Breathitt, Clay, Elliott, Estill, Fleming, Floyd by NWS
+Flood Watch issued for Adair, Allen, Anderson, Barren, Bourbon, Boyle, Casey, Clark by NWS

-Effective: 2022-08-09 15:27:00 EDT Expires: 2022-08-10 20:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Bath; Bell; Breathitt; Clay; Elliott; Estill; Fleming; Floyd; Harlan; Jackson; Johnson; Knott; Knox; Laurel; Lee; Leslie; Letcher; Magoffin; Martin; McCreary; Menifee; Montgomery; Morgan; Owsley; Perry; Pike; Powell; Pulaski; Rockcastle; Rowan; Wayne; Whitley; Wolfe FLOOD WATCH NOW IN EFFECT THROUGH LATE THIS EVENING * WHAT...Flash flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of east central Kentucky, northeast Kentucky, south central Kentucky and southeast Kentucky, including the following counties, in east central Kentucky, Bath, Elliott, Estill, Fleming, Menifee, Montgomery, Powell and Rowan.
-In northeast Kentucky, Johnson and Martin.
-In south central Kentucky, Laurel, McCreary, Pulaski, Rockcastle, Wayne and Whitley.
-In southeast Kentucky, Bell, Breathitt, Clay, Floyd, Harlan, Jackson, Knott, Knox, Lee, Leslie, Letcher, Magoffin, Morgan, Owsley, Perry, Pike and Wolfe. * WHEN...Through late this evening. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - A slow moving cold front will lead to the development of showers and thunderstorms across eastern Kentucky, especially this afternoon and evening.
-Excessive rainfall leading to isolated to scattered instances of flash flooding will be a concern.
-Locations that experience repeated rounds of activity will be particularly susceptible to flash flooding.
+Effective: 2022-08-10 04:14:00 EDT Expires: 2022-08-11 00:00:00 EDT Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Those living in areas prone to flooding should be prepared to take action should flooding develop.
+Target Area: Adair; Allen; Anderson; Barren; Bourbon; Boyle; Casey; Clark; Clinton; Cumberland; Fayette; Franklin; Garrard; Green; Harrison; Hart; Henry; Jessamine; Larue; Lincoln; Madison; Marion; Mercer; Metcalfe; Monroe; Nelson; Nicholas; Russell; Scott; Shelby; Spencer; Taylor; Washington; Woodford FLOOD WATCH NOW IN EFFECT UNTIL MIDNIGHT EDT TONIGHT * WHAT...Flooding caused by excessive rainfall continues to be possible. * WHERE...Portions of central Kentucky, east of Interstate 65. * WHEN...Through midnight EDT tonight. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations. * ADDITIONAL DETAILS - http://www.weather.gov/safety/flood

 Comments / 0